 The classic \ac{dm} realizes maps from classical distributions to other classical distributions and the \ac{nn} that implements the denoising are trained to realize the inverse maps, i.e., to match the distributions crossed during the diffusion.

 In the \ac{cqgdm} approach, the diffusion process is implemented classically.
 Thus, all the probability distributions are necessarily classical.
-However, during the denoising process, the quantum dynamics is free to explore also the quantum probability space whithin each one of the steps hence exploiting potential (noise-assisted and/or quantum-enhanced) shortcuts.
-This may give huge advantage for the training of the denoising model.
-Let us stress that when we evolve quantum systems within a \ac{qpu} it is possible to process and manipulate exponentially more information as compared to the classical case.
+However, during the denoising process, the quantum dynamics is free to explore also the quantum probability space within each one of the steps hence exploiting potential (noise-assisted and/or quantum-enhanced) shortcuts.
+This may give advantages for the training of the denoising model.
+Moreover, when we evolve quantum systems within a \ac{qpu} it is possible to process and manipulate exponentially more information as compared to the classical case.

 When we consider the fully quantum framework \ac{qqgdm} we gain the advantage of exploring quantum distributions also during the diffusion phase.
 For this reason we could explore more complex noisy dynamics compared to the ones that can be simulated in classical computers.
 Moreover, the two processes can be experimentally implemented on real quantum processors.
 Furthermore, compared to the \ac{cqgdm} approach, and provided that the initial distribution of the dataset is quantum, it is possible to design a \ac{qqgdm} generative models that is capable of generating complex quantum data that are not analytically computable.